Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Linear_PB_solver/README.md

 title: Protein-ligand (ST)
 ---

-# Protein-ligand binding free energy calculations (Single Trajectory method)
+# Binding free energy calculation with linear PB (LPBE)

 !!! info
     This example can be found in the [docs/examples/Linear_PB_solver][6] directory in the repository folder.
 If you didn't